PlatHum/resume-website/README.md

 # Resume Website

-It's about time I start applying to jobs and I thought that a website version of my resume would be a good project to include in my resume.
-Here it is.
+It's about time I start applying to jobs and I thought that a website version of my resume would be a good project to include ...*in my resume*...

-This website is a Frankenstein of several ideas and CodePens I gathered throughout the internet and my personal twist.
+This website is a *Frankenstein* of several ideas and CodePens I gathered throughout the internet and my personal twist.
 Yes I had some original ideas, I'm not just some code thief.

 I've also shed some tears making it (as best as I can tell) responsive and compatible with all browsers that matter (sorry IE).
 It should work on most screen sizes and be touch-friendly.